MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M03_L07_Implementing_GitHub_Actions_by_using_DevOps_Starter.md

 ### Exercise 1: Setup your GitHub Repository and Azure access

-In this exercise, you will create an Azure Service Principal to authorize GitHub accessing you Azure subscription.
+In this exercise, you will create an Azure Service Principal to authorize GitHub accessing your Azure subscription from GitHub Actions.
 You will also setup the GitHub workflow that will build, test and deploy your website to Azure.

 #### Task 1: Create an Azure Service Principal and save it as GitHub secret

 In this task, you will create the Azure Service Principal used by GitHub to deploy the desired resources.
 As an alternative, you could also use [OpenID connect in Azure](https://docs.github.com/en/actions/deployment/security-hardening-your-deployments/configuring-openid-connect-in-azure), as a secretless authentication mechanism.

-1. On your lab computer, in a browser window open the Azure Portal (https://portal.azure.com/).
+1. On your lab computer, in a browser window, open the Azure Portal (https://portal.azure.com/).
 1. In the portal, look for **Resource Groups** and click on it.
 1. Click on **+ Create** to create a new Resource Group for the exercise.
-1. on the **Create a resource group** tab, give the following name to your Resource Group: **rg-az400-eshopeonweb-NAME** (replace NAME for some unique alias).
+1. On the **Create a resource group** tab, give the following name to your Resource Group: **rg-az400-eshopeonweb-NAME** (replace NAME for some unique alias).
 Click on **Review+Create > Create**.
 1. In the Azure Portal, open the **Cloud Shell** (next to the search bar).

     > NOTE: if this is the first time you open the Cloud Shell, you need to configure the [persistent storage](https://learn.microsoft.com/en-us/azure/cloud-shell/persisting-shell-storage#create-new-storage)